Updated: Oct 12

 One of the best ways to keep children cool in the summer and have lots of fun is to add water!
 This could mean playing with a hose in the garden, setting up a paddling pool on the patio, or playing with water pistols in the park.
 Or, you could always take your children to the local beach or pool.
 Not only is swimming a great cardio workout for new mums, but it’s also a fun way to stay cool in summer, even if you’re just splashing around!

 Summer mornings and evenings are a lot cooler than the middle of the day, making these times better suited to any outdoor adventures you have planned.
 For example, you could play in the garden in the early morning, head inside for lunch, then go to the beach in the late afternoon.
 And, if you’re pregnant and sleeping badly or have toddlers at home, a Spanish-style siesta during the hot midday hours is a great way to beat the heat!

 An easy way to keep children cool when you’re planning on being outside all day is to stay in the shade.
 A great way to explore the great outdoors while following sun safety rules is to head to the woods or parks with plenty of trees.
 Or, if you do plan on going to the beach or an outdoor pool, remember to take a parasol with you as well as plenty of sunscreen.

 As any parent will tell you, it’s often a battle to keep your little ones cool in the summer.

 But, just as prenatal scans allowed you to check that your kids were safe and healthy while they were growing inside you, following these tips will ensure that they are safe out in the big wide world too!

-For more parenting advice and reassurance, from pre-conception and beyond, feel free to contact us today!
+For more parenting advice and reassurance, from pre-conception and beyond, feel free to click here to contact us today!